tulikaroyy/Cyber-ML/README.md

-Cyber Traffic Intrusion Detection System
+# Cyber Traffic Intrusion Detection System

-This repository presents a machine learning–based intrusion detection system for classifying network traffic as Normal or Attack.
+#### This repository presents a machine learning–based intrusion detection system for classifying network traffic as Normal or Attack.
 It combines a deployed end-to-end implementation with a rigorous model evaluation workflow.

-Project Overview
+### Project Overview

 Intrusion detection requires balancing missed attacks (false negatives) against false alarms (false positives).
 This project demonstrates both practical deployment and evidence-based model selection for this task.

-Repository Structure
-Cyber-ML/
-├── app.py
-├── rf_model.pkl
-├── model_columns.pkl
-├── README.md
-├── notebooks/
-│   └── intrusion_detection_evaluation.ipynb

-Deployed System (Implementation Scope)

-The deployed Streamlit application demonstrates:
+### The deployed Streamlit application demonstrates:

 End-to-end preprocessing and inference
 Real-time prediction capability
 Practical ML system design

 A simplified dataset is used to ensure lightweight inference and usability.
 The focus of this component is system implementation rather than exhaustive benchmarking.

-Extended Evaluation (Analysis Scope)
+## Extended Evaluation (Analysis Scope)

 A separate experimental analysis was conducted using the UNSW-NB15 dataset to rigorously evaluate model performance.